In this article, you will learn about:

-However complicated be the asset landscape, you will be able to mirror their real-world associations in Loc8 by grouping assets as per their types, organising them in levels of hierarchy with respect to their latest site and parent asset, and capturing a thorough list of asset attributes that will enable you to take informed decisions on asset maintainability and operations.
+However complicated be the asset landscape, you will be able to mirror their real-world associations in Loc8 by grouping assets as per their Asset Types (the term previously used in Loc8 was Asset Class), organising them in levels of hierarchy with respect to their latest site and/or their parent asset, and capturing a thorough list of asset attributes that will enable you to take informed decisions on asset maintainability and operations.

 Find links to create an asset under the section on Asset Structure further down in this article.